FrankFK/FrankFK.github.io/_posts/2023-07-23-hexafour-04-debugging.md

 ### How to go on

-In the next post, we'll continue with our HexaFour game.
+In the [next post][hexafour-05], we'll continue with our HexaFour game.
 Until then you can play around with the Turtle commands, write your own programs and debug them.
 For example, you could try to draw a hexagonal star.

 [Woopec Docs]: https://frank.woopec.net/woopec_docs/Turtle.html

 [hexafour-03]: {% post_url 2023-07-14-hexafour-03-draw-a-hexagon %}

+[hexafour-05]: {% post_url 2023-08-13-hexafour-05-variables-loops-dry %}

 [hexafour-overview]: {% post_url 2023-07-01-hexafour-01-overview %}#overview-of-the-posts-in-this-series